RawanAk/learning-library/data-management-library/mysql/heatwave-analytics/infrastructure/infrastructure.md

 -	Create a bastion host compute instance
 -	Connect to the bastion host, install MySQL Shell and download the workshop dataset
 - Create an Oracle Analytics Cloud instance
+- Create an Instance of MySQL in the Cloud

 ### Prerequisites